Bombus sonorus

 Bombus sonorus, commonly known as the Sonoran bumble bee, is a species of bumble bee in the family Apidae.
-It is found in Central America and western and southwestern North America.
-Considered uncommon, it is sometimes categorized as a subspecies of Bombus pensylvanicus.
+It is found in Mexico and southwestern North America.
+Although it has often been categorized as a subspecies of Bombus pensylvanicus, it has since been shown to not hybridize with B. pensylvanicus over a broad area of geographic overlap, confirming its status as a distinct species.

 Description

-The thorax of this bumblebee is predominantly yellow and it has a long tongue.
-It can be confused with the yellow form of Bombus crotchii and with Bombus nevadensis.
-It likes to collect pollen from Gossypium, Viguiera, Helianthus, Linaria, Chrysothamnus, and Kallstroemia flowers.

-Subspecies

-These two subspecies belong to the species Bombus sonorus: